 Young startups and mature enterprises are tempted by the profit generated by successful examples of Uber-like models.

-Mobile-friendly sites are not enough any more.
-People spend the majority of time away from desktops, and their daily routine revolves around smartphones.
+Mobile-friendly sites are not enough anymore.
+People spend the majority of their time away from desktops, and their daily routine revolves around smartphones.